-The December Elective Conference and the Future of South Africa
+The ANC’s December 2017 Elective Conference and the Future of South Africa

 Date: Thursday 18 January 2018 | Location: London | Time: 17.30 – 19.30

-The ANC’s 54th elective conference, which will take place December 16-20 in Gauteng, is a crucial one – arguably one of the most significant in the organization’s history.
-Not only does the future of President Jacob Zuma and the ANC hang in the balance, but the conference will also see the emergence of a number of policy directives, that will provide key insights into how the ANC intends to govern the country going forward.
+The ANC’s 54th elective conference — which took place on 16-20 December in Gauteng — was a crucial one and arguably one of the most significant in the organisation’s history.
+Not only does the future of President Jacob Zuma and the ANC hang in the balance, but the conference also saw the emergence of a number of policy directives, that provided key insights into how the ANC intends to govern the country going forward.

 - What this means for both the party and South Africa going forward

 - Key policy directives, and their implications for investors